CBEES Advanced Seminars · 11 May · Chapter Presentation

 A digitalised society

 79% internet use (Jan 2020) → 82% (Jan 2021).
 122% mobile connections — more than one phone per person.
-Independent media existed only online.
+Independent media existed mostly online.

 02